Major Thomas Savage

 Oil on canvas mounted on Masonite

-Manning House (Gallery LG36)
+17th-Century New England: Manning House Gallery (Gallery LG36)

 The coat of arms in the upper right of the painting identifies the subject as Major Thomas Savage.
 Identical to the arms on his tomb slab at the King’s Chapel Burying Ground, the armorial device belongs to the Savages of Rock Savage and Clifton, Cheshire, England.
 It consists of six sable lions on an argent (silver or white) background, surmounted by an ocher (yellow or gold) “crest out of a coronett” below a sable lion’s paw.
 Surrounding the crest is a jagged mantle, representing a torn soldier’s cloak.
 Crests of this type were “best ascribed to souldiers and to such whose titles are military, as Lieutenants, Captaines, Majors, Colonells, Marshalls, Generalls, Knights, Banneretts, &c.,” according to Randle Holme’s seventeenth-century encyclopedia of heraldry.